stanford-ssi/biology-backspace/starting_strands.md

 1. Obtain small gel running tubes.
 Pipette  5μL  of  2x  Gel  Loading  Buffer  II  into each well of two rows of these tubes.
 2. For  the  ladder  well,  load  4μL  of  .5X  TBE  Buffer  into  the  already  present  5μL  Loading  Buffer  II droplets.
 Load 1μL of 10/60 Ladder, and mix well by pipetting upand down.
-3. For the remaining gel wells, load 5μL of the appropriate extension or test sample into the 5μL droplet of Gel Loading Buffer II (since this already contains 18 mM EDTA, extra is not being added to deactivate ExoT), mix well, and then load 5μL of the mixture directlyinto the appropriate gel well.
+3. For the remaining gel wells, load 5μL of the appropriate extension or test sample into the 5μL droplet of Gel Loading Buffer II (contains 18 mM EDTA), mix well, and then load 5μL of the mixture directlyinto the appropriate gel well.
 This should result in approximately 30 ng/lane on a gel (depending on the sample) which is within the target of 20-40 ng per lane.
 4. Run the gels at 150 V until the dark blue dye is three quarters of the way to the bottom of the gel.
-If the dark blue dye is not visible, run the gel for three hours (CHECK THIS TIME).
+If the dark blue dye is not visible, run the gel for three hours.
 5. While the gel runs, prepare 1X SYBR Gold Staining Solution with TBE as dilute.
 6. Once gel has finished running, submerge gel in SYBR Gold solution for 20 minutes.